NBDelpino1/layout-test/README.md

 ##### Cons: Will take longer to build out and add functionality.

 ##### Initial Thought: take the long road for scalability sake.
 Don't have to go back and rebuild this thing when/if it gets out of hand

+##### Random Thoughts:
+##### For the list of choices - instead of using rows and colums maybe incorporate a list somehow?
+Need to figure out how to set up columns inside of a list item though
+##### list items that are buttons???????????
+Will be easy to add an onclick show hide!!!!will also keep the waves effect consistent across the app